SIG Sauer P320

 The trigger pull on my sample P320 was good and let off at 8.5 lbs., with a quick reset.
 One of my associates said the trigger felt “spongy,” but when it breaks it doesn’t move (meaning there’s little trigger overtravel).
 I think for a striker-fired pistol, it’s close to or right at the top of factory-supplied trigger pulls.

-• Black Hills 124-grain (re-manufactured) JRN: 1,040 fps, 1.75″ group
+- Black Hills 124-grain (re-manufactured) JRN: 1,040 fps, 1.75″ group

-• CorBon 147-grain Performance Match JFP: 775 fps, 1.5″ group
+- CorBon 147-grain Performance Match JFP: 775 fps, 1.5″ group

-• Winchester 115-grain (White Box) JRN: 1,099 fps, 1.75″ group
+- Winchester 115-grain (White Box) JRN: 1,099 fps, 1.75″ group

 The groups might have been tighter if I’d blackened the rear sight because the white in the rear sight tends to draw my focus to it and away from the front sight, but I wanted results from the gun as it ships.
 I noticed, as I had when I shot the P250, that felt recoil was soft.
 Truth be told, I find that if a SIG pistol doesn’t shoot well, it’s most likely the shooter, not the gun or ammo, causing the problem.

 I tried out the supplied polymer paddle holster, which is a strong-side, outside-the-belt rig set up to provide a slight muzzle-to-the-rear carry.
 The paddle is marked “P250 Full Size” and “P250 Compact.”
-It provides gun retention via an internal stud that snaps over the trigger guard, and an allen-head tension screw in the holster body.
+It provides gun retention via an internal stud that snaps over the trigger guard and an Allen-head tension screw in the holster body.
 The holster provided casual but not deep concealment for my body shape, but worked well for some of my shooting buddies.

 To the good, a new P320 owner is ready to go and lacks only ammo.
 The pistol is easy to handle, offers good balance and points well.
 Magazine changes were simple and moved smoothly for insertion and removal.
-The base plate extension, which fit into the frame’s matching cutouts, should make removing a stubborn magazine much less of a chore than it can be.
+The base plate extension, which fits into the frame’s matching cutouts, should make removing a stubborn magazine much less of a chore than it can be.

 Final Thoughts